igemsoftware2016/UESTC-Software-2016/README.md

 Quit the server with CONTROL-C.
 </code>
 </pre>
-<p>If you are using OSX or Windows,you can recompile three .c file in Conver Folder.(Our app is running in service.),by:
+<p>If you are using OSX,you can recompile five .c file in Conver Folder.(Our app is running in service.),by:
 <pre>
 <code>
-cd /transform/convert/c_souce
+cd /transform/convert/c_source
-gcc bt2nt.c
+gcc bt2nt.c -o2 -o bit2nt
-gcc isaac.c
+gcc isaac.c -o2 -o isaac
-gcc nt2bt.c
+gcc nt2bt.c -o2 -o nt2bt
+gcc isnt2bt  -o2 -o isnt2bt
+gcc isnt2bt  -o2 -o isnt2bt
 </code>
 </pre>
 When you finish this, you can just run  file "RUN" by:</p>